SERG-Delft/oopp/assignments/git/index.md

 To make sure that you have a verified account, please login at [gitlab.ewi.tudelft.nl](https://gitlab.ewi.tudelft.nl) at least once using your NetID and the TUD Single Sign-on.
 Please note that `gitlab.tudelft.nl` is a separated, unrelated server.

+{: .caution}
+Please setup SSH first and make sure that your connection is working.
+In case of problems, the debug output of SSH will provide valuable information.
+Only try to setup Git, after you have confirmed that SSH is working!

 There are multiple ways to use Git, for example, from the terminal (entering raw commands), through a dedicated UI, or through an integration in your editor.
 The examples in this assignment will show you the terminal commands, but you are free to use any other Git client of your choice.
 The most important task for you is to get familiar with the terms, concepts, and the basic Git operations.